MatzoMT/cs1302-arcade/README.md

    The getter methods described in that section return references to [`Bounds`](https://docs.oracle.com/javase/8/javafx/api/javafx/geometry/Bounds.html) objects, which likely contain useful information regarding the whereabouts of node.
-I would reccommend taking a very close look at the methods in that class.
+I would recommend taking a very close look at the methods in that class.

 6. **How do I add sound?**